TerLand0berver/memory-bank-mcp-server/README.md

     ```json
     {
-      "name": "Memory Bank Server (npx)", // You can customize the name
+      "name": "Memory Bank Server (npx)",
       "command": "npx",
       "args": [
-        "-y", // Ensures always using the latest or installed version
-        "@your-npm-username/memory-bank-mcp-server" // Replace @your-npm-username with the actual npm username or organization name
-        // If the server supports it, add other arguments here, e.g., --config path/to/config.json
+        "-y",
+        "@telagod/memory-bank-mcp-server"
       ],
-      "type": "stdio", // Or set to "sse" as needed
+      "type": "stdio",
-      "alwaysAllow": [ // List the tools you want to allow this server to use
+      "alwaysAllow": [
         "initialize_memory_bank",
         "get_memory_bank_status",
         "read_memory_bank_section",
         "update_memory_bank_entry"
       ],
-      "disabled": false // Set to false to enable the server
+      "disabled": false
     }
     ```
-3.  **Important:** Replace `@your-npm-username` in `"@your-npm-username/memory-bank-mcp-server"` with the actual npm username or organization name used when publishing this package.
+3.  **Important:** Ensure the package name `@telagod/memory-bank-mcp-server` is correct.
+If you are using a fork or a different version, update the name accordingly.
+4.  **Optional Arguments:** If the server supports additional command-line arguments (like a configuration file path), you can add them as separate strings within the `args` array after the package name.
 4. Save the `mcp_settings.json` file.
 5. Restart RooCode to load the new MCP server.